microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 Actions in the settings could also accept an optional `description` property, to specify the string that would be presented in that flyout.

+#### Automatic shell integration

+A large portion of these features all rely on shell integration being enabled by the user.
+However, this is not a trivial thing for the Terminal to do on behalf of the user.
+Shell integration relies on changes to the user's shell config.
+If the Terminal were to try and configure those itself, we may accidentally destroy configuration that the user has already set up.
+Hence why the Terminal can't just have a "Light up all the bells and whistles" toggle in the Settings UI.

+This is a non-trivial problem to solve, so it is being left as a future consideration.
+It deserves its own spec to sort out how we should expose this to users and safely implement it.

 #### Pre-filtering the UI & filter by source